Superheterodyne receiver: Regeneration

-RDF
+Radio direction finding

-There was one role where the regenerative system was not suitable, even for Morse code sources, and that was the task of radio direction finding, or RDF.
+There was one role where the regenerative system was not suitable, even for Morse code sources, and that was the task of radio direction finding, RDF.

-The regenerative system was highly non-linear, amplifying any signal above a certain threshold by a huge amount, sometimes so large it caused it to turn into a transmitter (which was the entire concept behind IFF).
+The regenerative system was highly non-linear, amplifying any signal above a certain threshold by a huge amount, sometimes so large it caused it to turn into a transmitter (which was the entire basis of the original IFF system).
 In RDF, the strength of the signal is used to determine the location of the transmitter, so one requires linear amplification to allow the strength of the original signal, often very weak, to be accurately measured.

 To address this need, RDF systems of the era used triodes operating below unity.
 To get a usable signal from such a system, tens or even hundreds of triodes had to be used, connected together anode-to-grid.
 These amplifiers drew enormous amounts of power and required a team of maintenance engineers to keep them running.
 Nevertheless, the strategic value of direction finding on weak signals was so high that the British Admiralty felt the high cost was justified.